SwiftUIX/SwiftUIX/README.md

 # Installation

+The preferred way of installing SwiftUIX is via the [Swift Package Manager](https://swift.org/package-manager/).

+>Xcode 11 integrates with libSwiftPM to provide support for iOS, watchOS, and tvOS platforms.

 1. In Xcode, open your project and navigate to **File** → **Swift Packages** → **Add Package Dependency...**
 2. Paste the repository URL (`https://github.com/swiftuix/SwiftUIX`) and click **Next**.
 3. For **Rules**, select **Branch** (with branch set to `master`).